 A Measured Role for AI and Intelligence

-As India’s healthcare ecosystem matures, intelligence and automation are increasingly embedded across both market-facing and operational functions.
+As India’s healthcare ecosystem continues to evolve, intelligence and automation are becoming increasingly embedded across both patient-facing and operational functions.
 However, the most effective applications remain grounded in healthcare realities.

 India’s Strategic Role in 2026 Healthcare Planning